navi-is-hardworking/NaviDiscordBot/README.md

 <!-- ## Overview -->

-This repo will allow users to set up their own personalized AI Character in discord.
+This repo will help you set up your own personalized discord LLM bot.
+Completely free with 100% uptime.
+The guide might seem long but if you follow along, I promise its not that bad (until you get to aws).

-By hosting your own bot you will have full control over how the LLM behaves
+By hosting your own bot you can avoid suffering from another shapes fiasco.

-Building your bot requres a bit of set up but I will try to make it as easy as possible.

 NOTE: I have some options set up for API providers.
 You can use them or you can use your own see [custom](#custom-model-notes) api endpoints.
+Groq especially offers a pretty generous free tier model (1000+) requests depending on the model.
+You can stack free tier providers by setting a primary and backup providers.
 This repo is lightweight and designed to run on AWS free tier.
-You can use it with Together AI free api to achieve completely free usage with 24/7 uptime.
-However, together AI api rates are limited on the free tier so I prefer to set fireworks AI as a backup.
-Even with constant usage you can keep the costs below $1 a month.

 <!-- </div> -->